 All times are listed in ET

-Everyone will devote these two hours to the spiritual, embodied practice of their choice per the five tracks listed above.
+Everyone will devote these two hours to the spiritual practice of their choice per the four tracks listed above.

 2:50 PM – 3:00 PM: Break

 We will close the day with singing, a sit, and time for reflection and sharing in small groups.

 Educator Rate: $49

 If you are a student or educator, please fill out the appropriate form below for instructions on how to register at a discounted rate.